cloudlena/dotfiles/README.md

 ### Text Editor

 Text editing is based on [Neovim](https://neovim.io/) configured to be an "IDE".
-The whole setup with all plugins can also be run as a [Docker Container](https://github.com/mastertinner/vide).
+The whole setup with all plugins can also be run as a [container](https://github.com/mastertinner/vide).

 - `e`: Start Neovim with all plugins
 - `ide`: Start Neovim with all plugins in an IDE like window layout